Am0rphous/palm-tree/REDDIT.md

 2) Anonymizing identity.
 3) Degrading inference quality over time.

-The project is not meaningfully trying to accomplish the 1st or 2nd.
+##The project is not meaningfully
+trying to accomplish the 1st or 2nd.
 It is operating in the 3rd space.

-Degrading inference quality over time.
+##Degrading inference quality over time.
-(I believe those words explain themselves.)

-That space is very real,
-even if it’s uncomfortable for people who may only be able to think in absolutes.
-How much would you trust a tool for obfuscation that doesn't have some obfuscation built in?

-This was truly meant to be
-a great experience for people.

 There's obfuscation techniques built into the repo itself... easter eggs.